Company Formation in the British Virgin Islands

 Economic Substance Classification Report from $1000

-• The BVI is one of the most popular tax-free jurisdictions with favorable business environment.
-The main sectors of economy are tourism, international corporate services, and financial sector.
+• The main sectors of the economy are tourism, international corporate services, and the financial sector.

 • A regulatory agency is the BVI Financial Services Commission (FSC).